Post contains affiliate links.

 I bought the lanyards because I didn’t want to laminate chores (because I wanted to be able to change them) and I didn’t want the kids losing them.
 These are easy to clip to their notebooks, clipboards, or hang around their necks.

-On the inside of notebook I had the kids glue on our Summer Wish List.
+On the inside of the notebook, I had the kids glue on our Summer Wish List.
 This was something we came up with early in the summer.
 The kids helped me come up with some great ideas for a variety of summer activities.

 I typed it up and gave each child a copy.